UVMichael/defi-mooc-lab/README.md

 ### After Liquidation
 With the flash loan, you now have enough token D. You can repay the debt for the borrowing position and claim the collateral token C. Congratulation!
 A successful liquidation is completed, but, wait, you still need to repay the flash loan.
 Remember that you need to preserve the `K`.

+### Prerequisite To Run this Project
+- You need to register an account on https://www.alchemy.com/ for access to an archive Ethereum node.

+- Have [docker](https://www.docker.com/) installed on your machine.

+### Commands To Run this Project
+To test your contract:
+1. `docker build -t defi-mooc-lab2 .`
+2. `docker run -e ALCHE_API="$YOUR ALCHEMY ETHEREUM MAINNET API" -it defi-mooc-lab2 npm test`